 - Back sleepers can experiment with placing a pillow under their knees.
 This can help support the natural curve in the lumbar spine.

 - Back sleepers who notice a gap between their lower back and the mattress can place a small, rolled up towel into the gap to ensure the lumbar region is properly supported.

-- Side sleepers can try placing a pillow between their knees.
+- Side sleepers can try placing a pillow between their knees and a pillow at their arms to hug.
 This helps keep the hips, pelvis, and spine in alignment.

 - Side sleepers who notice a gap between their waist and the mattress can tuck a small pillow or rolled-up towel into the gap to support healthier lumbar alignment.